-Axis offers product firmware management according to either the active track or the long-term support (LTS) tracks.
+Axis offers device software management according to either the active track or the long-term support (LTS) tracks.
 Being on the active track means continuously getting access to all the latest product features, while the LTS tracks provide a fixed platform with periodic releases focused mainly on bug fixes and security updates.

-Using firmware from the active track is recommended if you want to access the newest features, or if you use Axis end-to-end system offerings.
+Using AXIS OS from the active track is recommended if you want to access the newest features, or if you use Axis end-to-end system offerings.
 The LTS tracks are recommended if you use third-party integrations, which are not continuously validated against the latest active track.
 With LTS, the products can maintain cybersecurity without introducing any significant functional changes or affecting any existing integrations.
-For more detailed information about Axis product firmware strategy, go to axis.com/support/firmware.
+For more detailed information about Axis device software strategy, go to axis.com/support/device-software.